Mangar2/yaha/README.md

 # yaha

 yet another home automation

-<h2>Abstract</h2>
+## Abstract

 I have build my own home automation and are sharing the code here piece by piece.
-It runs on linux and windows and focusses on automation
+It runs on linux and windows and focusses on automation.
 Thus it is not a "home remote control".
 In an effect input/output is a little behind, there is currently a rudementar web client but it is an expert client...

 The home automation consists of the follwoing elmements